gitbls/sdm/README.md

 With sdm you'll spend a lot less time rebuilding SD cards, configuring your system, and installing packages, and more time on the things you really want to do with your Pi.

-Someone in the RaspberryPi.org forums said* "Generally I get by by reflashing and SD card and reinstalling everything from the notes I made previously.
+Someone in the RaspberryPi.org forums said *"Generally I get by by reflashing and SD card and reinstalling everything from the notes I made previously.
 That is not such a long winded process."*

-This does, however, require complete notes, and careful attention to detail each and every time a card need to be reflashed. `sdm` enables you to have your notes in simple bash code and comments, and makes a "not such a long winded process" into a single command that you run whenever you need to create a new SD card, and it is built with ALL of your favorite apps installed, and all your favorite customizations.
+This approach does, however, require complete notes, and careful attention to detail each and every time a card need to be reflashed. `sdm` enables you to have your notes in simple bash code and comments, and makes a "not such a long winded process" into a single command that you run whenever you need to create a new SD card, and it is built with ALL of your favorite apps installed, and all your favorite customizations.

 ***As a bonus***, sdm includes an *optional* script to install and configure `apt-cacher-ng`. `apt-cacher-ng` is a Raspbian package that enables you to update all your Pis quickly by caching downloaded packages locally.
 This reduces install and update time, and internet network consumption.